How long have you had migraine and what type of migraine do you have?

 Quite a few people, when you tell them you have a migraine, will tell you that they once had a migraine and will then describe the time they got a headache.

-Remember, not all migraine are the same, not all sufferers suffer as frequently or as badly, or with the same symptoms.
-Even if this person does not suffer migraine, they are trying to be sympathetic, even if a little hamfistedly.
+Remember, not all migraines are the same, not all sufferers suffer as frequently or as badly, or with the same symptoms.
+Even if this person does not suffer migraines, they are trying to be sympathetic, even if a little hamfistedly.
 Don’t bite back at the ‘headache sufferer’, you don’t know the extent of their symptoms, nor how it affected them.
 It won’t help your cause if you make them feel bad, in any case.